Fort Radiowo: History

 In September 1939, during the siege of Warsaw in the Second World War, the Fort IIA, and the nearby Boernerowo, were defended by the 3rd Battalion of the 26 Infantry Regiment of the 5th Infantry Division of the Polish Land Forces, commanded by major Jacek Decowski.
 On 16 September, the 3rd Battalion, together with the 3rd battery of the 54th Artillery Regiment, moved to the Fort IIA, which they defended from heavy attacks on 17 and 18 September.
 The next they, the battalion attacked the village of Janów, while German forces began an attack on Boernerowo coming from Stare Babice.
 From 23 to 24 September, German artillery fired towards Boernerowo.
 On 27 September, German forces captured the Fort II in Wawrzyszew, exposing Polish positions, and surrounding the 3rd Battalion from the north, capturing the Swedish Hills.
 On the same day, the 19th Infantry Division of Wehrmacht captured Boernerowo and the Transatlantic Radiotelegraph Exchange, following the heavy fighting.
 The battalion suffered devastating losses, with the remaining survivors being captured.
 Overall, around 85 to 90% of the soldiers of the 3rd Battalion were killed during the siege of Warsaw.
 During the occupation of the city, German forces used the broadcasting station to communicate with the crews of their U-boat submarines.
 The entire radio broadcasting infrastructure was destroyed on 16 January 1945, by German forces retreating from the advancing Red Army.

 In 1951, the campus complex of the Military University of Technology was opened between Radiowa, Powstańców Śląskich, Dywizjonu 303, Kocjana, and Kartezjusza Streets, with its main building being placed on 2 Kaliskiego Street.
-In 1950, the former tram line to Boernerowo, closed in 1944, was replaced with new trakcks, crossing the campus along Dywizjonu 303 and Kaliskiego Streets.
+In 1950, the former tram line to Boernerowo, closed in 1944, was replaced with new tracks, crossing the campus along Dywizjonu 303 and Kaliskiego Streets.

 On 14 May 1951, the area was incorporated into the city of Warsaw, becoming part of the Wola district.
 On 29 December 1989, following an administrative reform in the city, it became part of the municipality of Warsaw-Wola, and on 25 March 1994, of the municipality of Warsaw-Bemowo, which, on 27 October 2002, was restructured into the city district of Bemowo.
 In 1997, it was subdivided into ten areas of the City Information System, with Fort Radiowo becoming one of them.